One of my fellow coaches recently shared a story with me.

-One of our subscribers, recently, shared a story saying that he is teaching a young man whose serve is great during his lessons when there is no receiver at the other end.
-But during his tennis matches, when there is the pressure of having somebody returning serve, his student often chokes.
+He told me how he is teaching a young man, whose serve is great during his lessons when there is no receiver at the other end.
+During the tennis matches though, when there is the pressure of having somebody return the serve, his student often chokes (misses a lot).

-He wanted to know what he can do to help him…
+He wanted to know what he could do to help him…

-My advice (and I was hoping you will find it useful too) was the following:
+My advice (which I’m hoping you will find useful too) was the following:

-He must be taught to focus (when serving) on things like: breathing, spin and visualization (seeing the ball going to a certain spot inside the service box, etc.) – this would help him take his mind off of his opponent.
+- His student is probably too concerned with what the opponent’s reply will be.
+He’s anxious about the return and therefore he cannot relax when serving.
+Therefore, he must be taught to focus (when serving) on things like breathing, spin, and visualization (seeing the ball go to a certain spot inside the service box, etc.) – this would help him take his mind off of his opponent.